Grizzly bear: Diet

 Coastal Canadian and Alaskan grizzlies are larger than those that reside in the Rocky Mountains.
 This is due, in part, to the richness of their diets.
 In Yellowstone National Park in the United States, the grizzly bear's diet consists mostly of whitebark pine nuts, tubers, grasses, various rodents, army cutworm moths, and scavenged carcasses.
 None of these, however, match the fat content of the salmon available in Alaska and British Columbia.
 With the high fat content of salmon, it is not uncommon to encounter grizzlies in Alaska weighing 1200 lb.
 Grizzlies in Alaska supplement their diet of salmon and clams with sedge grass and berries.
 In areas where salmon are forced to leap waterfalls, grizzlies gather at the base of the falls to feed on and catch the fish.
 Salmon are at a disadvantage when they leap waterfalls because they cluster together at their bases and are therefore easier targets for the grizzlies.
 Grizzly bears are well-documented catching leaping salmon in their mouths at Brooks Falls in Katmai National Park and Preserve in Alaska.
 They are also very experienced in chasing the fish around and pinning them with their claws.
-At such sites such as Brooks Falls and McNeil Falls in Alaska, big male grizzlies fight regularly for the best fishing spots.
+At sites such as Brooks Falls and McNeil Falls in Alaska, big male grizzlies fight regularly for the best fishing spots.
 Grizzly bears along the coast also forage for razor clams, and frequently dig into the sand to seek them.
 During the spring and fall, directly before and after the salmon runs, berries and grass make up the mainstay of the diets of coastal grizzlies.

-Inland grizzlies may eat fish too, most notably in Yellowstone grizzlies eating Yellowstone cutthroat trout.
+Inland grizzlies may eat fish too; most notably in Yellowstone, grizzlies eat Yellowstone cutthroat trout.
 The relationship with cutthroat trout and grizzlies is unique because it is the only example where Rocky Mountain grizzlies feed on spawning salmonid fish.
-However, grizzly bears themselves and invasive lake trout threaten the survival of the trout population and there is a slight chance that the trout will be eliminated.
+However, grizzly bears themselves and invasive lake trout threaten the survival of the trout population, and there is a slight chance that the trout will be eliminated.